azuredevcollege/trainingdays/day7/challenges/challenge-4.md

 Now we need to build all Docker images for our application.
 In total, we will have 8 images in our repository after this task.
 BTW, for conveniance reasons, we build all images in the container registry!

-Now, build all the required images one by one...
+Now, build all the required images one by one...of course, replace `<ACR_NAME>` with the name of your container registry.

 1. Contacts API: Folder `day7/apps/dotnetcore/Scm`: